FoamScience/foam-language-server/README.md

     - [x] Common keywords `*`
 - **Diagnostics** [Not fully implemented Yet,]
     - [x] Can handle most default `FATAL ERROR`s and `FATAL IO ERROR`s
-    - [x] Uses OpenFOAM parser (not fault tolerant), so you get one diagnostic at a time
+    - [x] Needs to run the solver, so you'll get one error at a time
-    - [ ] Allows for custom error detection
     - [ ] Workspace-wide
+    - [ ] Support for warnings
+    - [ ] Custom error regular expressions

 The following common LSP features will not be considered in the near future (and PRs to these areas are actually _discourages_):